Managing PCOS symptoms

 The exact mechanisms of this inflammation are not yet fully understood.
 However, it is known that inflammation is favoured by obesity, insulin resistance, and a high concentration of androgen hormones.
 It's clear that all these mechanisms are interconnected.

-Rule n°1: Get rid of diets!
+Rule n°1: Get Rid of Diets!

 Diet with PCOS

-First and foremost, let me emphasise again that it is unnecessary for a woman who is not overweight to lose weight.
+First and foremost, let me emphases again that it is unnecessary for a woman who is not overweight to lose weight.
 It will have no impact on her symptoms.
 However, this does not mean that you should not adjust your diet to fight PCOS better!

 Next, it is essential to understand that in the context of PCOS, when aiming to promote weight loss and reduce symptoms, adapting your diet is crucial.
 But the goal is not to adapt it strictly for 2 months and then nothing as it will hardly have any impact.
 The objective is to adjust your diet in the long term and improve your overall lifestyle.
 It's therefore best to proceed step by step.